 “Kim looks amazing, she really does," the witness told the site.
 "She’s dropped a lot of the baby weight already ... not to say she still doesn’t have a ways to go, but she looked slim and was glowing. ...
 She’s dropped quite a bit of the baby weight and it shows.”

 So.
 This is the point in the article where we point out how intimidating this information can sound to non-famous moms without personal trainers and full-time nannies.
 Cue up the same old story: Celebs must drop the baby weight ASAP.
+And then all the emphasis on celebrities losing weight after baby makes everyone else anxious and depressed.

 Recently, though, a new element has been added to this narrative: Nowadays, celebrities are slimming down as quickly as possible as a "So there!" gesture to an increasingly antagonistic tabloid culture.
 In this case, gossip columnists relished the chance to snicker when Kardashian lost control over her formerly perfect body.
 And Kardashian is jonesing to show them she's gotten it back.
 When she strides on stage with her newly banging body, she'll be flipping her critics the metaphorical bird.